 Use the Map of the Dead to stay alive #Pop Culture#apps#maps#safety#zombies April 25 | Cat Rocketship Hopefully the internet will keep working when the zombocalypse comes to our door, so we can use new app Map of the Dead as a quick way to ID high-population danger zones, liquor stores, outdoor stores, and more.
 Type in an address and hit SURVIVE! ᔥ Geekologie Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Store LOADS of tights neatly NEXT Mapping your garden to plan for a better harvest Show/Hide comments [ 7 ] as I knew I would be, I am extremely dead, as there is only a small convenience store within walking distance… or, in this case, running-wildly-whilst-swinging-a-machete-desperately distance.
+PREVIOUS Store LOADS of tights neatly NEXT Should I let my 11-year-old have a Facebook page?
+Show/Hide comments [ 7 ] as I knew I would be, I am extremely dead, as there is only a small convenience store within walking distance… or, in this case, running-wildly-whilst-swinging-a-machete-desperately distance.
 Reply …Looks like we need to stockpile supplies where we're at!
 Reply huh. most of the resources I KNOW we have seem to fall in uncharted territory.
 Reply bah! doesn't seem to work in Canada =( Reply That's probably because Canada will be the first to succomb.
 There is no hope except in the wilderness (where there aren't any convenience stores anyway…) 😉 Reply I used it for my area in Canada and it worked just fine.
 1 agrees Reply This website also didn't display ANYTHING for Houston, the country's 4th largest city.
 Maybe the developers are still loading content.
 If so, disappointing that app was released before it was ready to share.
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.